9. Designing functions#

 ## All files exist.

-The stdin, stdout, and stderr represent the always-open connections mapped to the standard input (“keyboard”), and normal and error output.
+stdin, stdout, and stderr represent the always-open connections mapped to the standard input (“keyboard”), as well as the normal and error output.
 They can be read from or written to using functions such as scan or cat.

 During run time, we can redirect stdout and stderr to different files or even strings using sink.

 Below we mention some good development practices related to maintaining quality code.
-This is an important topic, but writing about them is tedious to the same extent that reading about them is boring: it is the more-artistic part of software engineering.
-After all, they are some heuristics that are learnt best by observing and mimicking what the others are doing (and hence the exercises below will encourage us to do so).
+This is an important topic, but writing about them is tedious to the same extent that reading about them is dull.
+It is the more artistic part of software engineering as such heuristics are learnt best by observing and mimicking what more skilled programmers are doing (the coming exercises aim to make up for our not having them at hand at the moment).

-We are recommended to employ some source code version control system, such as git, to keep track of the changes made to the software.
+We recommend employing a source code version control system, such as git, to keep track of the changes made to the software.

 Note